Momo (novel): Translations

-The book was originally published in 1973 in Germany as Momo.

 Momo has been translated into various languages including Arabic, Asturian, Bulgarian, Croatian, Catalan, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, English, Estonian, Finnish, French, Galician, Greek, Hebrew, Hungarian, Icelandic, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Mongolian, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovenian, Spanish, Swedish, Turkish, Thai, Ukrainian, Vietnamese and Sinhalese.

 The original English translation The Grey Gentlemen by Frances Lobb was published in 1974.
-A new English translation, Momo, was published in 1984.
-A newly translated, newly illustrated U.S. edition was released by McSweeney's in August 2013, in celebration of the book's fortieth anniversary.
+A second English translation, Momo, was published in 1984.
+A newly translated edition, translated by Lucas Swirner and illustrated by Marcel Dzama, was released in the US by McSweeney's in August 2013, in celebration of the book's fortieth anniversary.
 The McSweeney edition was scheduled for a new release in January 2017.
-However, some illustrations (created by Marcel Dzama) in the McSweeney release, such as Momo's appearance, do not conform to the text in the book.

 The Spanish translation Momo, o la extraña historia de los ladrones del tiempo y la niña que devolvió el tiempo a los hombres was made by Susana Constante in 1978 for Ediciones Alfaguara: it was a great success in Spain and Latin America, having dozens of reprints since.

-The Persian translation was published several times (first time in 1988) by Zarrin Publishers in Tehran.
-At the time of publication, it enjoyed great popularity in Iran, but due to the absence of any new printings since 1992, it is now inaccessible to the Iranian children.
-This, along with a stop in publishing other children's books by German and other European writers, is part of an ongoing trend in publishing American and English children's fiction in Iran.
+The Persian translation was published several times, initially in 1980, by Zarrin Publishers in Tehran.
+At the time of publication, it enjoyed great popularity in Iran, but lapsed out of print in 1992.
+This, along with a stop in publishing other children's books by German and other European writers, is part of an ongoing trend in publishing American and English children's fiction in that country.